delphictruth/whenedenwaslost-01/src/site/notes/Bastille Aurelius.md

 ---

 # Bastille Aurelius | Ani Ren
-<i> Master of the Knights of Ren, Heir Apparent to Lord Aurelius, Vessel of the Force, Keeper of Souls, Blade of the Sith, ~~Sword of the Jedi~~</i>
+- [b] Master of the Knights of Ren, Heir Apparent to Lord Aurelius, Vessel of the Force, Keeper of Souls, Blade of the Sith, ~~Sword of the Jedi~~
 ## Personal Information
 Summary info.